deepslayer/TrackingMarkedTilesInstance/README.md

 ## Usage Instructions

 - **Marking Tiles**:
-    - Press and hold the Shift key.
+    - Press the Shift key with the mouse over the tile you want to mark.
-    - Click on the tile you want to mark.
-The tile will be marked with a semi-transparent red overlay.
+    - will be marked with a semi-transparent red overlay.
     - If the tile is already marked, it will not be marked again.

 - **Exiting the Script**: